You are here

 Cosmetics can have a sun protective factor (SPF).

-Primary and secondary sunscreens with SPF 15 and over need to be entered on the Register.
-Over SPF 15 is deemed to be for therapeutic use.
+Primary sunscreens with SPF greater than 4 need to be entered on the Register.

 Please note this is not an Australian product.
 It is used as an example only.